 It’s confusing to say “first name” and “last name” when talking about Japanese, which puts the family name first.
-I prefer “family name” and “personal name”.
+I prefer “family name” and “personal name.”
+“Surname” etymologically means “added name,” but that’s not how we treat it nowadays.
+Let words say what they mean.

 Utena’s family name Tenjou (天上) literally means heaven above, and can be translated simply as the heavens.
 It’s common for a Japanese family name to be a location or origin.
 The name Tenjou labels Utena as divine, living in or originating from heaven.